PlaidCloud/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

    You should see kubelet, kube-proxy, and (if you chose Flannel as your networking solution) flanneld host-agent processes running on your node, with running logs being displayed in separate PowerShell windows.
-In addition to this, your Windows node should be listed as "Ready" in your Kubernetes cluster.
+In addition to this, your Windows node should be listed as "Ready" in your PlaidCloud cluster.

-1. Can I configure the Kubernetes node processes to run in the background as services?
+1. Can I configure the PlaidCloud node processes to run in the background as services?

    The kubelet and kube-proxy are already configured to run as native Windows Services, offering resiliency by re-starting the services automatically in the event of